jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ```
 ### cloudguard-config.json

+In build stage, this JSON file will be used by CloudGuard for authentication purpose.
 You'll need to generate CloudGuard API key and API secrets on CloudGuard console.
 In "cloudguard-config.json", replace the dummy values with your API key and secrets.

 ```
 {